hifihedgehog/node-virtual-gamepads/README.md

 # node-virtual-gamepads

+Ever have friends over and was shy in the controller department?
+Have them connect to your local Wi-Fi network and access this handy dandy application!
 This Node.js application turns your smartphone into a gamepad controller simply by reaching a local address.
 You can plug in **up to 10** virtual gamepad controllers.

 Demo